qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_background.rst

          ...
       }

 Supplying a job with the name of the includer job will make the component's worker job use this definition for its own extend list (through *job shadowing*).
 As with macros, the invoking application and the component have to agree about the name of the includer job.
 After that, you can essentially pass all kinds of job keys into the remote job.
 There is virtually no limit, but usually you will only want to set a few significant keys (Again, this is part of the protocol between application and component and should be stated clearly in the component's documentation).
-You should also bear in mind the general rules fo job extending, particularly that the main job's settings (the component job in our case) will take precedence over the settings of the includer job, and that the main job can choose to block certain keys from being modified by included jobs.
+You should also bear in mind the general rules for job extending, particularly that the main job's settings (the component job in our case) will take precedence over the settings of the includer job, and that the main job can choose to block certain keys from being modified by included jobs.

 .. _pages/generator_config_background#adding_a_new_job: